Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

 \section{Experimental Evaluation}

 The experiment includes four phases.
 First, we give a high-level end-to-end evaluation of the whole process.
-Second, we fix a truncation threshold and evaluate the performance of the hierarchical method.
-Third, we fix the hierarchical method and test different algorithms that gives the truncation threshold.
+Second, we evaluate the performance of the hierarchical method with a fixed truncation threshold.
+Third, we fix the hierarchical method and test different algorithms that give the threshold.
 Fourth, we evaluate the performance in the local setting.